olivervon/fra-challenge-olika-angrepp/README.md

 Multiple HTTP GET requests were observed targeting the login functionality.

 Observed patterns:
-- Multiple usernames were tested (e.g., admin, others)
+- Multiple usernames were tested
 - Multiple passwords were attempted for each username
 - Credentials were transmitted in cleartext via HTTP